siberianfox/g2wiki/Status-Reports.md

 	tool | active tool | tool number currently active g92e | g92 enabled | 1=temporary offsets in effect

 The following are available for all axes, XYZABC.
-Only *posX* is shown for illustration.
-The rest are implied.
+Only the X axis values are shown for illustration.
+The other axes are implied.

 	Request | Response | Description
 	---------|--------------|-------------